kimishidairessha/secureDiaLog/README.md

 This software engineering and artefact-oriented development-based project delivers a location-aware and data recording app.
 Flutter/Dart are used for the front end with Solid server technology for the backend to store data in a privacy focussed way.
-The app can actively collect location pings regularly, allow the input of location based observations, and provide graphical analyses of the collected data.
+The app can import glucose and insulin data from the Controlling Artificial Pancreas Systems using Machine Learning (CAPSML), allow the input of files and provide graphical analyses of the collected data.

 ## The App

-The application records users' personal data through a daily questionnaire.
+The application collects users' personal data via daily questionnaires and imported CSV files.
+It also gathers data from CAPSML, securely encrypts this information, and stores it in Solid PODs for display within the app.
 The historical data is displayed in real-time charts and stored encrypted in a Solid POD.
 Users have complete control over their data, including sharing the data with other POD users.
 With an open format for storing the data, anyone can develop an app to add